HutchinsonTigerbots-2509/Robot-2019/bin/main/frc/robot/subsystems/README.md

 ## [Climb](Docs/Climb.md)

 This subsystem will climb onto the habitat in the 2019 game.
-The robot will push itself onto the platform with a dual-stage piston system.
+The robot will push itself onto the platform with a dual-stage piston system with a motor in case the robot is stuck and can't move